14 Payroll Best Practices to Implement in 2021

 2. Pencil in important dates and deadlines for payroll processing for the entire year

 One of the upsides of managing payroll is that almost all of the necessary deadlines are known beforehand.
 Since this information is available to you, you should make the best of it and incorporate this strategic planning into your payroll department’s schedule.

-This way, nothing can surprise you, and you can avoid turning in your work at the last minute, which can cause payroll mistakes and decrease the satisfaction and engagement of everyone working in the HR department.
-Filing essential tax forms can be crucial for the success of your payroll processing.
+This way, nothing can surprise you, and you can avoid turning in your work at the last minute, which can cause payroll mistakes and decrease the employee satisfaction and engagement of the HR department.
+Filing essential tax forms and respecting laws and regulations can be crucial for the success of your payroll processing.

-3. Avoid mistakes with employee classification
+4. Avoid mistakes with employee classification

 Furnishing and filing tax forms and subsequently performing payroll calculations is absolutely impossible to be done the right way if you aren’t aware of the dangers of employee misclassification.
 You need to know the difference between full-time workers and independent contractors, exempt and non-exempt employees, to file them all separately and keep track of all the different payroll taxes you are required to pay (income tax, federal tax…)

 If you don’t classify your employees correctly the right way, you can face not only IRS penalties, but you can also, unintentionally, miscalculate state wages and ACA hours reporting.
 This can turn your payroll management from complicated to excruciating, which is why this is one of the most useful payroll best practices.

-4. Revise and automate your payroll system
+5. Revise and automate your payroll system

 However, procedures change with time, and one of the biggest advancements in human resources software is precisely the way we process payments.
 Therefore, if you still haven’t implemented payroll automation, it is high time you do so.